azure-wings/azure-wings.github.io/content/notes/Join expressions.md

 It is an **equi-join**, and causes duplicate attributes to be **removed** from the resultset.

 ### `ON` construct
-The `ON` condition allows a general predicate over the relaions being joined.\
+The `ON` condition allows a general predicate over the relaions being joined.

-This predicate is wwritten like a `WHERE` clause predicate.
+This predicate is written like a `WHERE` clause predicate.
 ```sql
 r_1 JOIN r_2 ON p
 ```